rangle/ngCourse2/handout/06-change-detection.md

 10 $digest() iterations reached.
 Aborting!
 ```

-In Angular 2, there is a guarantee that changes are propagated in an unidirectional way so the change detector **can traverse only 1** all the nodes of the application, starting always from the root.
+In Angular 2, there is guarantee that changes are propagated in an unidirectional way so the change detector can **traverse only once all the nodes** of the application, starting always from the root.
 That means that a parent component is always checked first than its children components.

 *Tree traversing in Angular 1 vs Angular 2*

 ![File Structure](images/angular1-vs-angular2.jpg)

+## How the Change Detection Works

-Let's see how it works with a simple example.
+Let's see how the change detection works with a simple example.

 We are going to create a simple `MovieApp` to show information about one movie.
-This app is going to consist of two components, the `MovieComponent` who shows information about a movie and the `MainComponent` which holds a reference to the movie and buttons to perform actions.
+This app is going to consist of two components, the `MovieComponent` that shows information about a movie, and the `MainComponent` which holds a reference to the movie with buttons to perform some actions.

-As always, the first step is to create our `index.html` file calling a root component of our app `MainComponent`.
+As always, the first step is to create our `index.html` file using the html element defined in our root component of our app `MainComponent`.

 *index.html*
 ```html